 To update concentrations, email us requesting to update the [insert term] [insert major] application to the [insert concentration] concentration.

-Students that have matriculated and are wishing to change their major will need to complete the Change of Major Form.
-In order to be processed the entire form must be filled out.
+Students that have matriculated and are wishing to change their concentration or major will need to complete the Change of Concentration or Change of Major online form request through myWings.
+Information can be found on our Change of Concentration or Major website.

 Some programs can be pursued simultaneously.
 If interested in dual degrees, please call or email us to confirm your program choices are eligible.